darkdoon/audio-object/README.md

 # AudioObject
 A wrapper for a graph of AudioNodes that exposes AudioParam values as getter/setters on an plain ol' object.
-An AudioObject can be used as an observable, JSONifiable data store – a model of a an audio graph – in an app.
+An AudioObject can be used as an observable, JSONifiable data store – a model of an audio graph – in an app.

 During an automation a property of an AudioObject is updated from it's